jugro27/Dev10-Capstone/README.md

 ### In the project specifications folder the user will find:

-1. **CapstoneDatasets.pdf** - A list of all of the datasets used in the project
+1. **CapstoneDatasets.pdf** - A list of all of the datasets used in the project.
-2. **DashboardNapkinsandFeedback.pdf** - Initial drawings of the powerBi Report and feedback from other group members
+2. **DashboardNapkinsandFeedback.pdf** - Initial drawings of the powerBi Report and feedback from other group members.
-3. **VisualizationsNapkinandFeedback.pdf** - Initial drawings of specific visualizations and feedback from other group members
+3. **VisualizationsNapkinandFeedback.pdf** - Initial drawings of specific visualizations and feedback from other group members.
-4. **Group4ExecutiveSummary.pdf** - Executive summary for the project, listing motivations and exploratory questions
+4. **Group4ExecutiveSummary.pdf** - Executive summary for the project, listing motivations and exploratory questions.
-5. **ProjectPlanBacklog.pdf** - A list of action items for the project, along with importance rank and assignment
+5. **ProjectPlanBacklog.pdf** - A list of action items for the project, along with importance rank and assignment.
 6. **RepeatableETLreport.pdf** - A report on the data extraction, transformation and loading for the 3 datasets.
 Step-by-step and repeatable.
-7. **ServiceDiagram.pdf** - A diagram explaining the data flow and overall relationship between data service elements
+7. **ServiceDiagram.pdf** - A diagram explaining the data flow and overall relationship between data service elements.
+8. **TechnicalReport.pdf** - A final report on the background, process, and findings of research.
+9. **CapstonePresentationSlides.pdf** - A presentation on the project covering all steps from ETL to final recommendations.

 ### In the Code folder the user will find:

-1. **DDL.pdf** - The data definition language that we used to create the relational SQL database
+1. **DDL.pdf** - The data definition language that we used to create the relational SQL database.
 2. **Machine Learning.ipynb** - Training and optimization of the machine learning model, as well as a block that exports the model as a .model file into the current user directory.
-3. **School-finances-data-final.ipynb** - A jupyter notebook style databrick containing all of the data cleaning for the datasets
+3. **School-finances-data-final.ipynb** - A jupyter notebook style databrick containing all of the data cleaning for the datasets.
-4. **School-finances-producer.ipynb** - A kafka producer databrick that creates a "school-finances" topic and sends one message per row of the census dataset to the school-finances topic
+4. **School-finances-producer.ipynb** - A kafka producer databrick that creates a "school-finances" topic and sends one message per row of the census dataset to the school-finances topic.
 5. **School-finances-consumer.ipynb** - A kafka consumer databrick that consumes all of the census data messages from the school-finances topic, and compiles it into a dataframe, and writes that along with the other two cleaned datasets to the SQL server.